Sumner Hale Gove: Boating interests

 Gove designed and built his personal house on Anita Avenue in Daytona, Florida in 1912.
 It originally included a boat house and private slip to the east which provided direct access to the Halifax River.
-He participated in business investments with another prominent developer and architect in Daytona, Charles G. Ballough, and collaborated with him on the construction of the Clarendon Hotel.
+He participated in business investments with another prominent developer and architect in Daytona, Charles A. Ballough, and collaborated with him on the construction of the Clarendon Hotel.
 In 1915, Gove and Ballough filed a patent for the design of a “Submarine Vessel.”

 Death

 On October 27, 1926, Sumner H. Gove died in Daytona Beach at the age of 73.
 He is buried along his first wife and several children in Pinewood Cemetery in Daytona Beach.